Get Connected at Any Level

 Seeing the Me in Medicine Summer 2025 Brochure

+PLEASE NOTE: As of March 18th, the VBIO application is closed, as we had an overwhelming response.
+Thank you to all educators for considering attending and for all you do for the youth of our community!
 The Voelcker Bio Bootcamp for Educators.
-Vbio is an enrichment program is scheduled to run July 8, 9 and 10, 2025.
+VBio is an enrichment program is scheduled to run July 8, 9 and 10, 2025.
 Five high school educators will be invited to the Voelcker Bio Bootcamp for Teachers.
 Preference will be given to educators providing or counseling students STEM education.
 Participants where they will attend selected didactic sessions with Voelcker Biomedical Research Academy (VBRA) scholars, become familiar with biomedical career pathways, participate in a Gross Anatomy Dissection Experience as well as attend educator specific workshops, for which they will receive a stipend and continuing professional education credits.
 The teachers will also be encouraged to collaborate with each other to develop science career curricular activities to measure student awareness and interest in science career applications.
 Teachers selected to serve as VBRA Bio Bootcamp educational leaders/ambassadors will pilot science career curricula in their classrooms.
 The VBRA Bio Bootcamp will extend the reach and impact of VBRA beyond the scholar cohort by following the “Train the Trainer” model, increasing the number of students in the San Antonio Area who will have access to resources and materials covered in the Bio Boot Camp at UTHSA.
 To reiterate, the program will take place on July 8th, 9th and 10th from 9am-4pm, with working lunches each day.
 Lunch meals will be provided.
 Teachers will receive $1000 for participating, UTHSA Success Packs to include Bio Bootcamp polo and bag, earn 24 Continuing Professional Education Credits and have preferred registration for UTHSA outreach events throughout the year.
 Please indicate interest in participating by completing the following survey.

 https://www.surveymonkey.com/r/VBio2025